PabloTheDeveloper/xv6-recorder/README.md

 You can see those details in the v1/documentation and other related files.
 After I learned as much as I could, I began with an outline for an algorithm.

-I stored the solution I created in their own seperate directory so it would be easier to access from this github README.
+I stored the solution I created in their own separate directory so it would be easier to access from this github README.

-### High Level Algorithm Overview
+### High-Level Algorithm Overview
 Have a variable to record when a record or replay session is occurring.
 If it is in record mode, then capture and store inputs and outputs to system calls.
 If it is in replay mode, replay the inputs and outputs for system calls.